colugomusic/clog/README.md

 Some quirks of this library:
 - Signals and connections are moveable but not copyable
-- Connections are always scoped.
+- Connections are always scoped, i.e. you get a connection object which automatically disconnects the slot when it goes out of scope.
 You can't simply set and forget a connection.
 Connection methods are marked with `[nodiscard]]` so you have to do something with the result.
-This may be annoying in cases where you know the signal won't outlive the connection but in my opinion it is worth it to be less error prone.
+This may be annoying in cases where you know the signal won't outlive the slot but in my opinion it is worth it to be less error prone.
 - There's no `disconnect` method.
 Disconnects happen automatically when the `clog::cn` goes out of scope.
 If you want to explicitly disconnect you can just do `connection = {};`

 ```c++